jimtheenchanter/hillforthere_2/README.md

 Archaeological fieldwork Android App for students to navigate to and update images and coordinates of known hillforts in Ireland.

 # Foundation
-AndroidX - JetPack Libraries
+AndroidX - JetPack Libraries.

 # UI
 Using Android's constraint layout the UI is designed to take up no more than 1 screen at a time i.e no scroll bar.
-All components have a horizontal and vertical constraint defined and a landscape version for most screens.
+Both horizontal and vertical constraint views defined and a landscape version for most screens.

 # Behaviour
 Menu - Context sensitive menu options including